readthedocs/blog/https-for-custom-domains.rst

 - Handling recurring tasks to re-issue updated certificates before they expire

 Cloudflare reduced most of this complexity to a few API calls made when a new domain is configured or removed.
-Without their support, we would almost certainly still be working on this feature.
+Without their support, we would still be working on this feature.

 Next steps